0xM4hm0ud/CTF-Writeups/corCTF/Chainblock/README.md

 	gets(buf);
 ```

-Now with an buffer overflow, we are normally using shellcode to ececute something on the stack but for this challenge as we can read from binary:
+Now with an buffer overflow, we are normally using shellcode to execute something on the stack but for this challenge as we can read from the binary:
 ```
 "We use advanced technologies like NX bits and anti-hacking machine learning model"
 ```
 We can check it with checksec:
+You can see NX is enabled:

 <img src="Images/checksec.png" width="500" >

-It have NX enabled: NX is:
+NX is:

 ```
 Nx is short-hand for Non-Executable stack.
 What this means is that the stack region of memory is not executable.
 So if there is perfectly valid code there, you can't execute it due to it's permissions.